parryc/thevoid/templates/leflan/language_lithuanian.md

 _bèt_ is more emphatic than _õ_

+_ar_ can be used to mean "whether"
+: Aš nežinau, ar jiems patinka medus

 Like a lot of European langauges, Lithuanian puts a comma before a clause.
 This _does not_ indicate a pause or anything like in English.

 Aš nežinójau, kàd jis čià - _I didn't know that he is here_